zerotohero-dev/talks/fluentconf/WORKLOG.md

 Note that this is in draft mode.

-I'll write ad-hoc notes here and clean them up later.
+I’ll write ad-hoc notes here and clean them up later.

-I'll be keeping a log of what I did, and the results of the tests and benchmarks I ran in this file.
-Because, you know, anything can happen during a live coding session, and I want some data to point at and say "If that thing worked, here's how it'd have looked like" in case $#!% happens :)
+I’ll be keeping a log of what I did, and the results of the tests and benchmarks I ran in this file.
+Because, you know, anything can happen during a live coding session, and I want some data to point at and say "If that thing worked, here's how it’d have looked like" in case $#!% happens :)

 ## How to Debug a Running System